Pope Leo XIV

 Catholic Church

-On September 1, 1977, Prevost entered the novitiate of the Order of Saint Augustine in St. Louis, in the Province of Our Lady of Good Counsel in Chicago.
+Prevost entered the novitiate of the Order of Saint Augustine in St. Louis on September 1, 1977, within the Province of Our Lady of Good Counsel in Chicago.
 On September 2, 1978, he took his first vow.
 On August 29, 1981, he made his solemn vows.

 In 1982, Prevost became a priest of the Order of Saint Augustine.
-Three years later, he was on a mission with the Augustinians in Peru.
+Three years later, he joined an Augustinian mission in Peru.
 Later, he led the seminary in the Peruvian city of Trujillo, teaching canon law.

-Additionally, Prevost served as a judge in the church court while also being the head of a community in one of the city's outskirts.
+Prevost also served as a church court judge while heading a community on the city's outskirts.
 He spent ten years in Peru and obtained local citizenship.

 In 1988, he led the Augustinian Province of Chicago.
-This period of his career was marked by a controversial case.
-The future Pope allowed Father James Ray, accused of child abuse, to live in the Augustinian monastery in Chicago, even though there was a nearby Catholic elementary school.
+His tenure was marked by a controversial case.
+The future Pope allowed Father James Ray, accused of child abuse, to live in the Augustinian monastery in Chicago, despite a nearby Catholic elementary school.

 The school administration was not informed by the Order about Ray's presence in the monastery.
-The priest stayed there for two years and left when the church authorities' requirements for clergy accused like Ray became stricter.
+The priest remained there for two years before leaving when church authorities tightened requirements for accused clergy like Ray.

 Young priest Robert Prevost